Maddy54652/CI-Lisp/README.md

 Task 2: updated symbol_node to allow doubles and altered symbol function to accompany this change.

+12.11.18

+Still on task 2.
+Compiles once again after a long time of not compiling.
+Recognizes symbols, but still has its own errors.

 Progress:
 TASK 1-COMPLETE
 TASK 2-IN PROGRESS